-- 37.6 The mandatory pit stop may not be carried out: - a) Until the driver has completed six laps, or; - b) During a Virtual Safety Car (VSC) intervention, unless the driver is already in the pit entry or pit lane at the time the VSC is deployed, or; - c) At the same time as any pit stop necessary after a penalty under Article 38.3 c) or d) has been imposed.
+- e) Each jack must always be attended while in use. - 37.6 The mandatory pit stop may not be carried out: - a) Until the driver has completed six laps, or; - b) During a Virtual Safety Car (VSC) intervention, unless the driver is already in the pit entry or pit lane at the time the VSC is deployed, or;

+c) At the same time as any pit stop necessary after a penalty under Article 38.3 c) or d) has been imposed.